Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Coupled Motions: Associated movements that occur together naturally

-Effects of Immobilization
+Effects of Immobilisation

 When joints don’t move normally, several changes occur: